 CCHHS utilizes the Nevada ESSENCE system for syndromic surveillance.
 Syndromic surveillance provides public health officials with a timely system for detecting, understanding, and monitoring health events.
 By tracking symptoms of patients in emergency departments and urgent cares-before a diagnosis is confirmed-public health can detect unusual levels of illness to determine whether a response is warranted.
 Syndromic data can serve as an early warning system for public health concerns such as flu outbreaks and other infectious disease such as COVID-19.
 The following CDC syndromic surveillance definitions (CLI CC with CLI DD and Coronavirus DD v1 and ILI) were plotted (Graph 3).
-For MMWR weeks 45 and 46, the Quad Counties are seeing an increase in COVID like Illness (CLI) and Influenza like Illness (ILI) in emergency departments compared to previous weeks.
+For MMWR weeks 47 and 48, the Quad Counties are seeing a decrease in COVID like Illness (CLI) and a slight increase in Influenza like Illness (ILI) in emergency departments compared to previous weeks.